DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 ### How It Works

-1. **Function Detection** – OpenAI Realtime decides whether to call a Genesys data action or a call-control function.
+1. **Function Detection** – OpenAI Realtime decides whether to call a Genesys data action or a call-control function based on the conversation context.
-2. **Secure Execution** – The middleware validates arguments, enforces rate limits, executes the Genesys API call, and returns sanitized JSON results to the model.
+2. **Secure Execution** – The middleware validates arguments, enforces rate limits, executes the Genesys API call (for data actions), and returns sanitized JSON results to the model.
-3. **Graceful Termination** – When a call-control function fires, the agent plays a brief acknowledgment before the connector issues the appropriate AudioHook `disconnect` with enriched output variables.
+3. **Graceful Termination** – When a call-control function fires:
+   - Function result is sent back to OpenAI
+   - OpenAI generates a natural farewell or transition message
+   - Audio buffer drains completely, ensuring caller hears the full message
+   - Connector issues AudioHook `disconnect` with enriched output variables (`ESCALATION_REQUIRED`, `ESCALATION_REASON`, `COMPLETION_SUMMARY`)
-4. **Architect Integration** – Architect can branch on `ESCALATION_REQUIRED`, `ESCALATION_REASON`, or `COMPLETION_SUMMARY`, while still receiving the usual conversation summary and token metrics.
+4. **Architect Integration** – Architect can branch on `ESCALATION_REQUIRED`, `ESCALATION_REASON`, or `COMPLETION_SUMMARY` to route calls to queues, wrap-up flows, or closure paths, while still receiving conversation summaries and token metrics.

 ### Integration Benefits